rwart/mod-15-5/README.md

-# mod-14-8
+# mod-15-5
-Gif search Powered by Giphy
+Gif search (with Promise) Powered by Giphy

 npm install